ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 Set yourself up for success.
 You owe it to the company you're building to have a little maturity in your tech, and save yourself a lot of headaches in the future.
 Adopt data early, and use it to grow even faster!

+I hope your business reaches a scale where you need a real data pipeline, and a team dedicated to it.
+A team which can operate autonomously, and run experiments without months of product development.
+I also hope that you choose to go down that path when you need it, and that you don't have it forced upon you due to technical myopia.

 ### Footnote